ingadhoc/partner/partner_state/README.rst

 Partner State
 =============

-Add three stats for partners:: 'Potential', 'Pending Approval' and 'Approved'.
+Add three stats for partners: 'Potential', 'Pending Approval' and 'Approved'.
 Some information is required so that a partner can be approved.
-That information is configured on: Sales/Settings/Address Book/Partner State fields.
+That information is configured on: Contacts/Configuration/Partner State Fields.

 You can also configure on company if you want to use partner state on that company or not.